 We’ll examine more about this in our next post, exploring the two forms of sexual harassment: “hostile work environment” and “quid pro quo”.

-If you have been victimized by sexual harassment and want to learn more about your options for pursuing justice, consider speaking with a skilled legal professional as soon as possible.
+If you have been victimized by sexual harassment and want to learn more about your options for pursuing justice, consider speaking with one our sexual harassment lawyers as soon as possible.